Codebrahma/serverless-design-system/README.md

 ### Directory Structure
 	.
     └── src
-        ├── atoms         		   # Contains all the atoms ├── molecules              # Contains all the molecules ├── customStyleSystem.js   # Defines custom style methods which are unavailable in styled-system ├── theme.js               # Defines theme for the design system └── utils          		   # Contains utility functions
+        ├── atoms                  # Contains all the atoms ├── components             # Contains all the components ├── molecules              # Contains all the molecules ├── customStyleSystem.js   # Defines custom style methods which are unavailable in styled-system ├── theme.js               # Defines theme for the design system └── utils                  # Contains utility functions

 ### Building blocks